hkiang01/Entity-Property-Linker/README.md

 2. A single repo instead of 3.
 Why?
 1 PR for everything instead of 1 PR for the API, and then another for the UI

-   This also makes deployments easier as some changes might be tightly coupled between, e.g., DB and API.
+   This also makes deployments easier as some changes might be tightly coupled between, the API and UI.

 3. Migrations in the API (see [Pattern: Database per service](https://microservices.io/patterns/data/database-per-service.html))